 Too many people avoid putting in the effort to understand what they eat every single day.
-They think there is no link between their body and the food they put into it.
+They think there is no link between their body and the food they put into them.

 Indeed, health is not a linear process.
-Your body’s ability to stay healthy, fit, and functional in old age depends on many different lifestyle factors.
+Your body’s ability to stay healthy, fit, and functional in old age depends on lifestyle factors.
 What you eat is just one.
-However, the quality of your diet does have a significant impact on your body’s ability to fight off diseases.
-Especially degenerative ones like cancer and heart disease.
+However, the quality of your diet significantly impacts your body’s ability to fight off diseases—especially degenerative ones like cancer and heart disease.

 Our focus is on helping you get the nutrients your body needs in the most efficient way possible.
-By providing you with easy-to-follow information about the foods that can truly help our bodies, you can eat a well balanced diet and start living a healthier, happier life.
+By providing easy-to-follow information about the foods that can help our bodies, you can eat a well-balanced diet and start living a healthier, happier life.

 What are nutrients?

 Found in many foods, nutrients broadly define the stuff our bodies need to function at their peak.
-Everything from our overall physical health and personality to our cognitive abilities, spiritual development, and our sense of humor depends on having the proper nutrients in the right quantity and the right form.
+Everything from our overall physical health and personality to our cognitive abilities, spiritual development, and sense of humor depend on having the proper nutrients in the right quantity and form.